Azure/azure-policy/samples/Network/no-route-table-in-ER-Network/README.md

-# Ensure storage blog encryption
+# Deny virtual networks to use user-defined route table

-This policy ensures there's no blob storage being created, without encryption enabled.
+This policy will deny user-defined routing tables for virtual networks.

 ## Deploy Policy to Azure